Iranian Georgians: Geographic distribution, language and culture

 The Georgian language is still used by a minority of people in Iran.
 The center of Georgians in Iran is Fereydunshahr, a small city, 150 km to the west of Isfahan in the area historically known as Fereydan.
 In this area there are 10 Georgian towns and villages around Fereydunshahr.
-In this region the old Georgian identity is retained the best compared to other places in Iran, and many people speak and understand the Georgian language there.
+In this region the old Georgian identity is retained the best compared to other places in Iran, and most people speak and understand the Georgian language there.

 There were other compact settlements in Khorasan at Abbas Abad (half-way between Shahrud and Sabzevar where there remained only one old woman who remembered Georgian in 1934), Mazandaran at Behshahr and Farah Abad, Gilan, Isfahan Province at Najafabad, Badrud, Rahmatabad, Yazdanshahr and Amir Abad.
 These areas are frequently called Gorji Mahalleh ("Georgian neighborhood").
 Many Georgians or Iranians of partial Georgian descent are also scattered in major Iranian cities, such as Tehran, Isfahan, Rasht, Dezful, Karaj and Shiraz.

-Most of these communities no longer speak the Georgian language, but retain aspects of Georgian culture though most are Persianized or mixed at this point.
+Most of these communities no longer speak the Georgian language, but retain aspects of Georgian culture and keep a Georgian conscious.
 Some argue that Iranian Georgians retain remnants of Christian traditions, but there is no evidence for this.
 Most Georgians in Fereydunshahr and Fereydan speak and understand Georgian.
 Iranian Georgians observe the Shia traditions and also non-religious traditions similar to other people in Iran.
 They observe the traditions of Nowruz.

 The local self-designation of Georgians in Iran, like the rest of the Georgians over the world is Kartveli (ქართველი, from Kartvelebi, Georgian: ქართველები, namely Georgians), although occasionally the ethnonyms Gorj, Gorji, or even Gurj-i (from Persian "Gorji" which means Georgian).
 They call their language Kartuli (Georgian: ქართული).
 As Rezvani states, this is not surprising given that all other Georgian dialects in Iran are extinct.

 The number of Georgians in Iran is estimated to be over 100,000.
 According to Encyclopaedia Georgiana (1986) some 12,000–14,000 lived in rural Fereydan c.
 1896, and a more recent estimation cited by Rezvani (published 2009, written in 2008) states that there may be more than 61,000 Georgians in Fereydan.
 Modern-day estimations regarding the number of Iranian Georgians are that they compose over 100,000.
 They are also the largest Caucasus-derived group in the nation, ahead of the Circassians.